Skip to content

 The acronym SMART stands for:

-Measurable -Be clear about the revenue number your want your team to hit so you can benchmark your sales performance against trackable key performance indicators.
+Be clear about the revenue number you want your team to hit.
+Benchmark your sales performance against trackable key performance indicators.

-Actionable - Don't set impossible goals.
-Look at your annual revenue over the last few years and set an attainable revenue goal that you know will challenge but still be achievable for your team.
+Don’t set impossible goals.
+Look at your annual revenue over the last few years.
+Then, set an attainable revenue goal you know will challenge your team but still be achievable.

-How to set realistic goals for your B2B sales team
+How to set realistic sales goals in five steps

 Have one main revenue goal, supported by smaller actionable goals that help you to reach your sales target.